tineikt/xp-lib-freemarker/README.md

-# lib-react
+# lib-freemarker
-Attempt at rendering React on the server side with Enonic XP
+Attempt at rendering Freemarker with Enonic XP